jzrake/lua-mpi/README.md

 Make sure you have the MPI sources installed.

-Optionally, you may install local Lua sources by typing `make lua`.

 Create a file called Makefile.in which contains macros like these:

     CC = mpicc